-19.10.3 Module Stop Mode of DMAC or DTC
+18.11.3 DTC Module Stop

-Depending on the operating state of the DMAC and DTC, bits MSTPA13 and MSTPA12 may not be set to 1, respectively.
-The module stop mode setting for the DMAC or DTC should be carried out only when the DMAC or DTC is not activated.
+Depending on the operating state of the DTC, bit MSTPA12 may not be set to 1.
+Setting of the DTC module stop state should be carried out only when the DTC is not activated.

-For details, refer to section 7, DMA Controller (DMAC), and section 8, Data Transfer Controller (DTC).
+For details, see section 7, Data Transfer Controller (DTC).

-19.10.4 On-Chip Peripheral Module Interrupts
+18.11.4 On-Chip Peripheral Module Interrupts

-Relevant interrupt operations cannot be performed in module stop mode.
-Consequently, if module stop mode is entered when an interrupt has been requested, it will not be possible to clear the CPU interrupt source or the DMAC or DTC activation source.
-Interrupts should therefore be disabled before entering module stop mode.
+Relevant interrupt operations cannot be performed in the module stop state.
+Consequently, if module stop state is entered when an interrupt has been requested, it will not be possible to clear the CPU interrupt source or the DTC activation source.
+Interrupts should therefore be disabled before entering the module stop state.

-19.10.5 Writing to MSTPCRA, MSTPCRB, and MSTPCRC
+18.11.5 Writing to MSTPCRA, MSTPCRB, and MSTPCRC